Let’s face it, we’re basically selfish. But God offers a new way to be, and a better way to live.

-Back in the thirteenth century, the German king, Frederick II, conducted a diabolical experiment intended to discover what language children would naturally grow up...
+Back in the thirteenth century, the king of Sicily, Frederick II, conducted a diabolical experiment intended to discover what language children would naturally grow...

 Melissa Howell was shocked to discover that just because she knew and loved him, it didn’t mean she recognised him.

 Jesus’ message of love and peace is all very well for safe, suburban churchgoers.
 But how relevant is it to the harsh realities of life . . . in Iraq, for example?
 Kent Kingston reports.

 Want a happy marriage?
 Trafford Fischer looks at research that reveals the characteristics husbands and wives value most.

 What kind of god don’t you believe in?
 Ty Gibson concurs with an atheist’s rejection of a cruel, controlling god.